The importance of leading indicators

 They can inform development plans for our new hires to ensure we are supporting them with everything they need.

-Use Leading Indicators as an aid to help employee engagement and success.
-The more you applaud and encourage those early stage wins to success, the more motivated employees will be to stay the journey to the ultimate goals of new customer acquisition and revenue.
+Use leading indicators as an aid to help employee engagement and success.
+The more you applaud and encourage those early-stage wins to success, the more motivated employees will be to stay on the journey to the ultimate goals of new customer acquisition and revenue.

 If you are interested in new ideas, inspir’em sales meeting exercises and lesson plans are available to continue the development journey of your teams.